LnxRls/ArboLeaf-Smart-Scale-Data-Ingestion/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 *@AnnXiety12* thanks for your invaluable help!
-I, Know Buddy, appreciates your feedback!
+I, Know Buddy, appreciate your feedback!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>